 Some outstanding cultural and historic resources in the watershed include:

-- Working waterfronts involving fishing piers, wharves, and town docks; the first of its kind dock conservation easement to maintain long-term community fishing operations and access occurred on the York River.
+- Working waterfronts involving fishing piers, wharves, and town docks; the first of its kind dock conservation easement to maintain commercial fishing operations and access occurred on the York River.

 - Historic dams and mill sites

-- Nationally and locally significant historic districts, sites, buildings, structures, and landmarks (e.g., National Register of Historic Places districts and properties, local historic districts, privately protected historic resources)
+- Nationally and locally significant historic districts, sites, buildings, structures, and landmarks (e.g., National Register of Historic Places district and properties, local historic districts, privately protected historic resources)

 - Nationally significant events and persons (e.g., Samuel Clemens, May Sarton, Captain John Smith, Rufus McIntire, Thomas Morton, etc.)